 Online betting isn’t widespread in Wisconsin but a few options do exist in the form of online horse racing wagering, fantasy sports and skill games.
 For any new options to come online, the state must pass new legislation and that probably won’t be happening for the next few years.

 Legal Betting Sites in Wisconsin

 Horse and Greyhound Betting:

 Five parimutuel racetracks operated throughout the state at one point, but all five closed one by one with the Dairyland Greyhound Park being the last one to close at the end of 2009.
 Horseplayers today must look to the internet to get their fill of parimutuel racing gambling.

 Racing betting sites are permitted to accept wagers from residents of the state.
-Each of the sites listed above is 100% legal and in compliance with all state and federal laws.
+Each of the sites listed above is 100% legal and in compliance with all federal laws.
 You can bet real money at any of these sites in a safe and legal environment.

 Playing at any of these sites is the next best thing to visiting the track in person.
 Each of these sites has agreements in place with the major horse and greyhound racing tracks across the US.
 All wagers placed online are comingled with wagers taken in-person at track.
 Winning bets are always paid at full track odds.

 Each of these sites also provides live video of most races as they happen.
 All you need is an account and you’re welcome to tune in for races that happen anywhere in the country.
 Even though it’s not the same as being there in person, online wagering does offer the benefit of convenience.
 Plus, you’re not stuck wagering at just one track.

 Live racing is limited to the occasional harness race held at county fairs across the state.
 The Wisconsin Harness Horse Association maintains a schedule of events here.

 Horse racing fans looking for the full trackside wagering experience will need to head across state borders to tracks in neighboring Minnesota and Illinois.